 Figure 3.
-The clinical features of AVMD from Families 1 (p.46) and 6 (p.V209I).
-The fundus appearance with the typical small yellow foveal deposits (A); FA shows the hyperfluorescence produced by a window defect (B); SD-OCT shows the subfoveal hyperreflective deposit (C) from patient F1II-2.
+The clinical features of AVMD from Families 1 (p.Arg46Ter) and 6 (p.Val209Ile).
+The fundus appearance with the typical small yellow foveal deposits (A); FA shows the hyperfluorescence produced by a window defect (B); SD-OCT shows the subfoveal hyperreflective deposit (white arrow) (C) from patient F1-II-2.
 The ocular fundus appearance from a patient aged 56 years (F6-I-5) with a pigmented foveal dot surrounded by a yellow halo (D).
 The fundus and autofluorescence 14 years later show macular atrophy (E, F).

 Family 2 included a 52-year-old man with a positive family history (Figure 4).
 He presented with ECA that produced a large central scotoma (Figure 5) but well-preserved foveal area on AF throughout life, which explained the good BCVA (Figure 6A, B).
 Both the scotopic and photopic ffERGs were subnormal (Figure 7).
 He also had mutations in the ABCA4 gene (Table 3).